hshi/AFQMCLAB/README.md

 - For intel Openmp threading, currently use flag -qopenmp (icpc) and -fopenmp (g++).
 While intel-mkl-link-line-advisor now suggests to link library -liomp5 (icpc) and -lgomp (g++).
 It seems okay to use flag.
 We might need to move to -openmp (icpc) later.
+- Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Check population Control Configuration, make sure it is proportion to weight.

   //TODO: Normal simulation seems to have more infinite variance problem, check old code for benchmark. ==> Try to run new code in Hurricane